Biblical inerrancy: Inerrantist response

 Evangelical Christians generally accept the findings of textual criticism, and nearly all modern translations, including the New Testament of the New International Version, are based on "the widely accepted principles of [...] textual criticism".

 Since textual criticism suggests that the manuscript copies are not perfect, strict inerrancy is only applied to the original autographs (the manuscripts written by the original authors) rather than the copies.
-However, challenging this view, evangelical theologian Wayne Grudem writes:
+However total inerrantists usually claim that imperfect manuscripts have a negligible effect on our ability to know what the autographs said.
+For example, evangelical theologian Wayne Grudem writes:

 The "Chicago Statement on Biblical Inerrancy" says, "We affirm that inspiration, strictly speaking, applies only to the autographic text of Scripture".
 However, it also reads: "We deny that any essential element of the Christian faith is affected by the absence of the autographs.
 We further deny that this absence renders the assertion of biblical inerrancy invalid or irrelevant."

 Less commonly, more conservative views are held by some groups.

-A minority of biblical inerrantists go further than the Chicago Statement, arguing that the original text has been perfectly preserved and passed down through time.
+A minority of total biblical inerrantists go further than the Chicago Statement, arguing that the original text has been perfectly preserved and passed down through time.
 This is sometimes called "Textus Receptus Onlyism", as it is believed the Greek text by this name (Latin for received text) is a perfect and inspired copy of the original and supersedes earlier manuscript copies.
 This position is based on the idea that only the original language God spoke in is inspired, and that God was pleased to preserve that text throughout history by the hands of various scribes and copyists.
 Thus the Textus Receptus acts as the inerrant source text for translations to modern languages.
 For example, in Spanish-speaking cultures the commonly accepted "KJV-equivalent" is the Reina-Valera 1909 revision (with different groups accepting, in addition to the 1909 or in its place, the revisions of 1862 or 1960).
 The New King James Version was also translated from the Textus Receptus.

 King James Only inerrantists

 A faction of those in the "King James Only movement" rejects the whole discipline of textual criticism and holds that the translators of the King James Version English Bible were guided by God and that the KJV thus is to be taken as the authoritative English Bible.
-One of its most vocal, prominent and thorough proponents was Peter Ruckman, whose followers were generally known as Ruckmanites.
-He was generally considered to hold the most extreme form of this position.
+One of its most vocal, prominent and thorough proponents was Peter Ruckman.

+Michael Licona

+In 2010, Michael Licona published a book defending the resurrection of Jesus called, The Resurrection of Jesus: A New Historiographical Approach.
+In one part of the book, Licona raised questions about the literal interpretation of the resurrection of the saints in Matthew 27:51-53.
+He suggests the passage of scripture is an apocalyptic genre.
+Scholars such as Norman Geisler accused Licona of denying the full inerrancy of the Bible in general and the Gospel narratives in particular.
+As a result, Licona resigned from his position as research professor of New Testament at Southern Evangelical Seminary and apologetics coordinator for the North American Mission Board.